gKotseva/SoftUni-Homeworks/README.md

 # SoftUni-Homeworks
-A repository containing my resolution on the homework given by the Software University throughout the courses.
+A repository containing my resolutions on the homeworks given by the Software University throughout the courses.